moscript/click-n-extend/README.md

 ***Usage:***

-To use it on your mogical website, just add this line of code in the `<body>`.
+To use it on your mogical website, just add this line of code to your mogical webpage.

     <script src="https://moscript.github.io/click-n-extend/click-n-extend.js"></script>
 Optionally, you can download the script and host it yourself.